ISISComputingGroup/ibex_developers_manual/Emulating-Devices.md

 ## PyCharm setup tips

 To make our life easier, within PyCharm we have named the Plankton and DeviceEmulator python projects as `plankton` and `isis_emulators`, respectively, and made `isis_emulators` depend on `plankton`.
-This means you should be able to have them both open in the same PyCharm window (open a new project, and when promped, select `Open in current window` and tick the `Add to currently opened projects` check box) and PyCharm should resolve references to the Plankton code.
+This means you should be able to have them both open in the same PyCharm window (open a new project, and when prompted, select `Open in current window` and tick the `Add to currently opened projects` check box) and PyCharm should resolve references to the Plankton code.

 ## Set up a new emulator